ESR-NZ/human_genomics_pipeline/README.md

 ## Test human_genomics_pipeline

 The provided [test dataset](./test) can be used to test running this pipeline on a new machine, or test pipeline developments/releases.
-See instructions for using the test dataset on a [single machine like a laptop or single server/computer](./docs/running_on_a_single_machine.md#test-data) or a [high performance cluster](./docs/running_on_a_hpc.md#test-data).

 ## Run human_genomics_pipeline